-The Title IX Coordinator will notify the Complainant that a dismissal may be appealed on the bases outlined in Section N of these Procedures.
-If dismissal occurs after the Respondent has been notified of the allegations, then the Title IX Coordinator will also notify the Respondent that the dismissal may be appealed on the same bases.
+The Title IX Coordinator will notify the Complainant that a dismissal may be appealed and on the bases outlined in Section N of these Procedures and will provide the Complainant with an opportunity to appeal the dismissal of a complaint.
+If the dismissal occurs after the Respondent has been notified of the allegations, then the Title IX Coordinator will also notify the Respondent that the dismissal may be appealed on the same bases.
 If a dismissal is appealed, the College will follow the procedures outlined in Section N of these Procedures.